 How To Access The Data

 Book a free 30-minute consultation here to speak to an Empowerly team member about how to get started with our Digital Toolkit and other invaluable counseling services.
-Once you have the data at hand, our expert counselors can help you interpret it and apply it to your specific situation.
+Once you have all this valuable college list data at hand, our expert counselors can help you interpret it and apply it to your specific situation.
 We prioritize student success.
 Our team would love to work with you or your student to make sure you are on the right track.

 Now let’s see how this information works in action.